wso2/k8s-api-operator/README.md

 #### Step 4: Configure API Controller

-- Download API controller v3.0.0 for your operating system from - https://github.com/wso2/product-apim-tooling/releases/
+- Download API controller v3.0.0 for your operating system from the [website](https://wso2.com/api-management/tooling/)

 - Extract the API controller distribution and navigate inside the extracted folder using the command-line tool